quangh33/hexgate/README.md

 4. For "Prometheus server URL", enter: http://prometheus:9090
 5. Click "Save & Test".
 You should see a green success message.
 6. On the left menu, click the Dashboard icon (four squares) -> New -> New Dashboard to start building.
-On the left menu, click the Dashboard icon (four squares) -> New -> New Dashboard to start building.

 ![](img/grafana.png)